|

 The

-first breads probably originate from Neolithic times,
+first breads probably originate from Neolithic times, some

-The Egyptians probably discovered around 4,000 BC that
+discovered around 4,000 BC that wheat dough ferments (think

-and tasting loaf.
+pleasant eating and tasting loaf.

 The

-Banana originated in South-east Asia (probably on
+Banana originated in South-east Asia (probably on the Malaysian

-the Malaysian archipelago) and spread from India,
+archipelago) and spread from India, to the Philippines,

-to the Philippines, New Guinea, etc. It was cultivated
+New Guinea, etc. It was cultivated by about 2,000 BC, but these

-and wheat was unknown there, so breads were not
+people were rice eaters, and wheat was unknown there, so breads

-part of their culture.
+were not part of their culture.

 Theophrastus